Skip to main content

 Create Regular Node Pool

-The following are the steps to create a regular node pool through the Container Service Console:
+Steps to create a regular node pool via the TKE Console:

 resource "tencentcloud_kubernetes_node_pool" "cilium" {